Updated March 2023

 The NMBA and Ahpra have no role in the academic progress or conduct of students, other than when they have:

 No, your education provider does not need to register you again with the NMBA.
 Student registration is not required for people who are already registered in the health profession in which training is being undertaken.

 Student registration begins:

-Student registration ends when a student completes, or otherwise ceases to be enrolled in, the approved program of study or clinical training.
+Student registration ends when a student completes, or otherwise ceases to be enrolled in, the approved program of study or clinical training in nursing or midwifery.

 Not while you are studying.

 Education providers manage independently their own disciplinary and academic progress pathways.